Super-Rogatory/ai-img-recognition/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps. **In model.py, you can manipulate the data to improve your training and testing accuracy, try to get above 45%!**

 ### Steps